gatx105yk/duel-masters-english/WATCH-TASK.md

 **four card reveals underneath them**.
 Checking the top of the timeline and stopping there missed all four, and an article went out describing the set from the wrong half of it.

-**A big story pushes the ordinary posts down, it does not replace them.** On any day with a major announcement, scroll further than usual, not less.
+**A big story pushes the ordinary posts down, it does not replace them.** On any day with a major announcement, scroll further than usual, not less — with real input scrolling, see below.

 ### Card reveals come through at least four channels